iredmail/docs/en_US/howto/srs.md

   Postfix sends minimal info to iRedAPD via the tcp table lookup, and it performs address rewritten at the very beginning before any routing decision is made.
+* If sender address was rewritten, SpamAssassin will check SPF against the domain name specified in iRedAPD parameter `srs_domain` (which is server hostname by default), if you don't have SPF DNS record for `srs_domain`, SpamAssassin may tag a score of the matched `SPF_FAIL` rule.
 * Postfix will rewrite the address in the `Return-Path:` header, if you have any sieve rules based on `Return-Path:`, it MAY not work anymore.
   In this case, you need to update your sieve rules to match the rewritten address.
 * Postfix logs rewritten addresses in its log file, so it may confuse you while troubleshooting.
 * Amavisd stores rewritten addresses in its SQL database, so the `Top 10 Senders` and `Top 10 Recipients` in iRedAdmin-Pro Dashboard page may not work well.